-Spot reduction is the theory that you can burn fat preferentially from one area of the body by doing exercises which target that specific spot.
+Spot reduction of body fat is the theory that you can burn fat preferentially from one area of the body by doing exercises which target that specific spot.
 The most common example: doing a ton of ab exercises, trying to burn off the belly fat that covers up the abs (hundreds of reps of crunches, sit-ups, leg raises and so on).

 Another example would be doing a lot of thigh or hip exercises, hoping to burn fat off those areas of stubborn lower body fat.